sdylewski/Stealthchanger/docs/Probes.md

 ### [Nudge](https://github.com/zruncho3d/nudge)
 <img src="media/Probes/Nudge.jpg" width="200"> Image from Nudge site.

-A buildable probe. @MajorHack built one with SS screws that didn't work, so copper SHCS are required.
+A buildable probe.
+A vertical pole that is held against a series of bolts by spring tension completing a circuit.
+Any push on the top of the pole breaks the circuit at the bottom of the pole, registering the contact

 // see calibration section for how to use it

+Pro:
+ * Mostly 3d printed, using parts many of us have laying about
+ * Less translation of horizontal motion to vertical thrust as compared to Sexball

+Con:
+ * Requires tuning to avoid driving the pole too far in Z and jamming the mechanism
+ * Consider using Copper SHCS Screws: @MajorHack built one with SS screws that didn't work

 #### Mods